ivycat/posts-in-page/posts-in-page/readme.txt

 You can even rename it - but make sure to indicate that in the shortcode using the `template='template_name.php'`.

-You can even use multiple layouts for each shortcode if you like.
+You can even use different templates for each shortcode if you like.

 == Changelog ==

+= 1.0.10 =
+* Added check for published/private posts.

 = 1.0.9 =
 * Fixed template bug introduced by comments.